Vince Workman

-Vincent Workman (born May 9, 1967) is an American former professional football running back who played eight seasons in the National Football League (NFL).
-He was selected by the Green Bay Packers in the fifth round of the 1989 NFL draft.
+Vincent Workman (born May 9, 1967) is an American former professional football player who was a running back for eight seasons in the National Football League (NFL).
+He played college football for the Ohio State Buckeyes and was selected by the Green Bay Packers in the fifth round of the 1989 NFL draft.

 Early life and college

 Workman attended Dublin Coffman High School in Dublin, Ohio, where he still holds all but one rushing record from his tenure from 1982 to 1984.
 With the Ohio State Buckeyes, Workman was a three-year starter at running back and wide receiver and was team captain in 1988.

 Professional career

 Workman was selected by the Green Bay Packers in the fifth round of the 1989 NFL draft.
 Workman holds the Packers team record for most catches by a running back in a single game with 12 in 1992 against the Minnesota Vikings.
 He went on to play for the Tampa Bay Buccaneers and was a part of the inaugural Carolina Panthers squad, where he holds the Panthers record for most receptions by a running back in a game against the Los Angeles Rams in 1995.
 He was traded mid-season to the Indianapolis Colts, and played a full season there, before retiring in 1996.

 Workman then worked for the Packers as a talent scout from 1999 to 2001, and as an assistant strength coach from 2002 to 2006.
 He was referred to by ESPN announcer Chris Berman as "Vince Workman My Way Back To You Babe" after the hit song by The Spinners.